UVC Air Purification Using An Air Purifier

 Biological contaminants in indoor air account for over 50% of home allergies, according to the World Health Organization.
 Asthma and allergy sufferers must endure constant bombardment by molds, dust, and spores.
 Even worse, inhaling airborne bacteria and viruses can cause sicknesses ranging from allergies to tuberculosis, and are actually the cause of death to an estimated 8.5 million people annually.

 The sun’s UVC rays must directly contact bacteria in order to affect them.
 This process does not occur indoors.
 The Environmental Protection Agency reports that indoor air can contain up to 70 times more pollution than outdoor air.
 The air in a single room can contain hundreds of thousands of infectious bacteria, viruses, fungal spores, and contaminants, which can only be seen with a microscope.

 To reduce indoor airborne bacteria, contamination, and particulates, many health and environmental authorities recommend air purification with ultraviolet energy.

 Ultraviolet energy waves, invisible to the human eye, are lethal to the microorganisms found in indoor air.
-UV’s effectiveness is directly related to intensity and exposure time.
-Also, to destroy microorganisms, UV rays must strike the contaminants directly.
-UV light penetrates the microorganism and breaks down molecular bonds causing cellular and/or genetic damage.
+UVC’s effectiveness is directly related to intensity and exposure time.
+Also, to destroy microorganisms, UVC rays must strike the contaminants directly.
+UVC light penetrates the microorganism and breaks down molecular bonds causing cellular and/or genetic damage.
 The germs are either killed or sterilized, leaving them unable to reproduce.
 In either case, live bacterial counts can be significantly reduced and kept under control.